 1. The Logic: Why You Need an Amazon.co.jp Account

-- Amazon.com Account: Good for your Kindle books and past order history from home.
+- Global Amazon Account: Best for accessing your existing Kindle library, digital purchases, and order history from your home country.

-- Amazon.co.jp Account: Required for Japanese Prime Video, local apps (TVer, NHK+), and local physical deliveries.
+- Amazon.co.jp Account: Essential for local services, including Japanese Prime Video, regional apps (TVer, NHK+), and fast, reliable domestic deliveries within Japan.

 2. The Trap: “Same Email Address” Conflict

 This is the #1 mistake expats make.
-If you use the same email address for both your US and Japan accounts, Amazon’s system gets confused.
+If you use the same email address for both your International Amazon account and Japan accounts, Amazon’s system gets confused.

-- The Symptom: You try to log in to your Fire Stick, but it keeps redirecting you to your US library, or says “Account not found.”
+- The Symptom: You try to log in to your Fire TV, but it keeps redirecting you to your home country’s library, or gives you an “Account not found” error.

 - Example: